How is an estate taxed during administration?

 - the closure of the ISA, or

 - three years after the ISA holder’s death.

 Tell me about the estate and capital gains tax

 If the deceased owned chargeable capital assets at the date of death, there is no capital gains tax (CGT) charged on any increase in the value of their assets up to the date of their death.
 The person receiving the asset from their estate (the beneficiary) is treated as if they had paid the market value at the date of death.

 During the period of administration, CGT applies to gains on any assets disposed of by the estate except for assets transferred to the beneficiaries.
 Executors or personal representatives might need to dispose of assets to release money to pay any debts, for example.
 Any gains arising on the disposal of any assets are calculated by reference to the sales proceeds less the value at death.

 The full amount of the annual exemption is allowed to executors or personal representatives for the period from the date of death to the following 5 April (no matter how short this period is).

 To the extent the administration period continues into the next two tax years, the personal representatives will also receive the full amount of the annual exemption in each of the following two tax years.
 If the administration period lasts longer than this, there is no further annual exempt amount available.

 If the estate disposes of a chargeable asset and there is a gain, the personal representative will be responsible for paying the CGT out of the estate.
 They may have to complete a tax return for the estate if there is a significant amount of CGT due.
 This will not be a personal tax return, but a trust and estate tax return.
-You can find out more about trust and estate tax returns on the GOV.UK website.
+You can find out more about trust and estate tax returns on GOV.UK.

 The rate of tax on any chargeable capital gains on disposals by the estate of residential property from 6 April 2016 onwards is 28%.